-While every nonprofit and its executive director transition are unique, these leadership transitions tend to follow seven broad patterns.
-And each of these types needs its own set of actions to manage the transition well.
+While every nonprofit and its executive director transition is unique, leadership transitions tend to follow seven broad patterns.
+Each of these types requires its own set of actions to manage the transition effectively.

 We’ll get into the types in a moment, but first, let’s look at some of the overall factors that most influence the transition and, therefore, the approach to managing it.